 Accommodation and eating.

-On our first visit in 2019 we stayed at the sizeable and comfortable Maniatis Hotel which is centrally located with free parking nearby and it was easy to find.
+When we visited in 2019 we stayed at the sizeable and comfortable Maniatis Hotel which is centrally located with free parking nearby and it was easy to find.
 It was closed when we returned to Sparta in August 2020 so we opted for the smaller Hotel Laconia which is just over the road from the Maniatis which was very pleasant.

 Taygetos Mountains behind Sparta